 The Cross SX is the fastest-actioned fly rod in Loop's top of the range Cross S series.
-Loop says these models use the Cross Core Technology Syetem - a proprietary mix of high-tensile carbon fibre and nano resin - to produce fly rods that combine strength, power and pinpoint accuracy.
+Loop says these models use the Cross Core Technology Syetem - a proprietary mix of high-tensile carbon fibre and nano resin - to produce fly rods that combine strength and power.

 They're all four piece rods and come in both single handed and double handed formats and sizes ranging from a 9' #5 to a 10' 8# in the singles, or a 12'4" #7 to a 14' #9 in the double handers.

 What models are in the Cross SX range?

 The Cross SX single handed fly rod range includes nine models, two #5s, two #6s, three #7s and two #8s in 9', 9'6" and 10' lengths.

 All are pretty light - noticeably lighter than my Loop Evotec rods.
 My Evotec 690-3 F weighs in at 115g, but my Cross SX 690-4 F is just 104g.
 Most models in the Cross SX range are a good 10g lighter than the old Loop Evotec series rods and feel it when casting too.

 Fast action rods aren't for everyone, I know, and Loop doesn't recommend the SX range for novices.
 They're often not that forgiving if your timing or casting stroke isn't spot on.
 Thankfully, Loop also caters for these tastes and produces other Cross S models with a slower tempo.

 If a slower rod is your bag, then you need to check out the Loop Cross S1 models.
 They're basically a medium-fast version of the Cross SX and will be easier for less experienced casters to handle.
 The Cross S1 range also includes #3 and #4 models not covered in the Loop Cross SX series, which are generally better suited to a medium paced action.